35. Application exercise: version 15

 try:

-# An exception will be raised if the csrf_token is invalid
+# an exception will be thrown if csrf_token is invalid

 validate_csrf(csrf_token)